StudioEtrange/tango/README.md

 ### Minimal standalone usage

-* Launch an instance with firefox predefined service
+* Launch an instance with a firefox predefined service (aka a tango module)

     ```
     ./tango --module firefox --domain mydomain.org --freeport up
     ```

 ### Minimal application

+An application is a set of services preconfigured and tied together

 See samples in `samples` folder